Three publications accepted at LREC 2026

 Predicting Topic (Co-)Occurrence Using Topic Networks Built from the Project Gutenberg Corpus

 Bhuvanesh Verma and Alexander Mehler.
 2026.
 Predicting Topic (Co-)Occurrence Using Topic Networks Built from the Project Gutenberg Corpus.
-Proceedings of the 15th International Conference on Language Resources and Evaluation (LREC 2026). accepted.
+Proceedings of the Fifteenth Language Resources and Evaluation Conference (LREC 2026), 860–869.

 BibTeX